Create awareness for the app and build an event community

 6) Use the advertising possibilities on the spot

 Present the app with a display provided by talque.
 We can create a proven design that is tailored to your event as a PDF file and make it available for you to download.
+Make flyers and standard offline promotion – but think sustainable.

 The display in combination with a small talque intro at the start of the event, by a presentation of a moderator, is from our experience the most successful synthesis to bring all participants into your event community.